GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     This feature is disabled by default because processing of [GZIP encoded](https://cloud.google.com/storage/docs/transcoding#decompressive_transcoding)
     files is inefficient and error-prone in Hadoop and Spark.
+    Not supported by `STORAGE_CLIENT` (gRPC) when `fs.gs.bidi.enable` is `true` (always throws exception).

 *   `fs.gs.outputstream.buffer.size` (default: `8m`)

-    Write buffer size used by the file system API to send the data to be uploaded to Cloud Storage upload thread via pipes.
-The various pipe types are documented below.
+    Write buffer size used by the file system API to buffer data before writing to Cloud Storage.

 *   `fs.gs.outputstream.pipe.type` (default: `IO_STREAM_PIPE`)

     Pipe type used for uploading Cloud Storage objects.
+Is effective only if `fs.gs.client.type` is set to `HTTP_API_CLIENT`.

     Valid values: